munificent/craftinginterpreters/book/representing-code.md

 ^code accept-method (1 before, 2 after)

 There we go.
 Now we can define operations on expressions without having to muck with the classes or our generator script.
+Compile and run this generator script to output an updated "Expr.java" file.
+It contains a generated Visitor interface and a set of expression node classes that support the Visitor pattern using it.

-Before we end this rambling chapter, let's try it out...
+Before we end this rambling chapter, let's see implement that Visitor interface and see the pattern in action.

 ## A (Not Very) Pretty Printer